The Story of Peter Grey: Production and broadcast

 (The first of the 30-minute dramas was to be called The World of Marius Crump, the story of the devil in the disguise of a charming, whimsical character who wins or loses a soul in each episode, similar to Damn Yankees.
 Each episode was to be a self-contained story, but Mr Crump will be the central character every week.
 The series would be written by Richard Lane.
 It never became am on-going series.
 Nor did the other 30-minute drama.)

 Peter Grey was shot on videotape at the Seven Network.
 ATN-7's studios.
 By 4 July 1960 the first four episodes had been taped.
 By August 1961 it was reportedly halfway through filming.

-Broadcast

 The show screened in mid-afternoon.

 The Seven Network's Melbourne station HSV-7 repeated the series in 1964, accompanied by repeats of Autumn Affair.

 The Seven Network, also aired the series in reruns on SAS10 in Adelaide in 1967 on Saturday evenings at 8.30pm.

 Every episode of this series is held by the National Film and Sound Archive.